 - Bush breakfasts or sundowners

-- Visits to the numerous historical and cultural sites in and around Ruaha
+- Visits to numerous historical and cultural sites in and around Ruaha

-Ruaha National Park is a typical dry-season park, with the best time to see larger mammals and predators being between mid-May and December.
-As water becomes scarce toward the end of the dry season, game gather around available water sources, offering unbeatable game-viewing opportunities.
+Ruaha National Park is a typical dry season park, with the best time to see larger mammals and predators being between mid-May and December.
+As water becomes scarce toward the end of the dry season, the game gathers around available water sources, offering unbeatable game viewing opportunities.

-During the wet season – January to April – the bush becomes lush and green and many migratory birds arrive from the northern climes, making it an idyllic bird watching paradise.
+During the wet season from January to April the bush becomes lush and green and many migratory birds arrive from the northern climes, making it an idyllic birdwatching paradise.

-By car: Ruaha is 625 km from Dar es Salaam, and 130 km from Iringa.
-Travel time depends on the traffic and state of the roads, but is around 9 hours from Dar.
+By car - Ruaha is 625km from Dar es Salaam and 130km from Iringa.
+Travel time depends on the traffic and state of the roads but is around nine hours from Dar.